LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 I had to wrap my generate() loop with a modulus of million to get a clean output as it would generate a multitude of sentences.
-The above shows the structure of the sentence “Always two there are, no more, no less: a master and an apprentice.” often with variations often made to the right side.
-This is due to the multitude of options available within the sentence as we have made available multiple terminals/words with multiple POS to cover.
+The above shows the structure of the sentence “Always two there are, no more, no less: a master and an apprentice.” often with variations made to the right side.
+This is due to the multitude of options available within the given S as we have made available multiple terminals/words with multiple POS to cover.
 The method generate() alone would try to generate every possible combination, creating an observable infinite reproduction of sentences.